Membership

 Q: How do I register for my state conference?

 A: Please contact your state association.
+Locate your state affiliate.
 The NAEA headquarters office does not handle registration for state conferences.
-Find your state association here.

 Q: My school is cutting our art program, what can I do?

-A: Unfortunately, we are seeing these types of budget cuts and program cutbacks affecting visual arts education across the country.
-NAEA is out in the field bringing the importance of the visual arts to the forefront of the education crisis.
-Get the facts!
-Learn why a visual arts education is important.
-If you really want to get involved, begin at the local level.
-Summer recess lends itself to several opportunities for you to meet and reconnect with your elected officials about the importance of a whole child approach to education and improvements that you would like to see during their work to reauthorize ESEA.
-August is the perfect time to talk to your representatives and senators about this.
-Find out who your legislators are, and send a letter to your policymakers today and encourage friends and colleagues to take a minute to send a letter, too.
-NAEA is doing all it can at the national level and we support our state affiliates at the local level, but it takes every one of us--people--to really make a difference.
+advocacy section for resources.
+Also, acquaint yourself with the recent Every Child Succeeds Act (ESSA).
+Find out who your legislators are and send a letter to your policymakers today.
+Encourage friends and colleagues to take a minute to send a letter, too.
+NAEA is doing all it can at the national level and we support our state affiliates at the local level, but it takes every one of us–people–to really make a difference.
 That is why it more critical than ever that we continue to work together to promote and preserve the visual arts in our schools.
-Here are some links to resources: